drkitt/platformer-state-machine/README.md

 ## How do I run the example?

-Just clone the repository, [download Godot](https://godotengine.org) if you haven't already, open up the `project.godot` file, and you're good to go!
+Just clone the repository, [download Godot](https://godotengine.org), open up the `project.godot` file in the editor, and you're good to go!
+The controls for the demo are arrow keys to move and space bar to jump.

 ## Authors and Acknowledgements